operator-framework/operator-sdk/doc/sdk-cli-reference.md

 ### Args

 * image - is the container image to be built, e.g. "quay.io/example/operator:v0.0.1".
-This image will be automatically set in the deployment manifests.

 ### Flags
+* `--enable-tests` bool - enable in-cluster testing by adding test binary to the image
+* `--namespaced-manifest` string - path of namespaced resources manifest for tests (default "deploy/operator.yaml")
+* `--test-location` string - location of tests (default "./test/e2e")
 * `-h, --help` - help for build

 ### Use

-The operator-sdk build command compiles the code, builds the executables, and generates Kubernetes manifests.
-After build completes, the image would be built locally in docker.
-Then it needs to be pushed to remote registry.
+The operator-sdk build command compiles the code and builds the executables.
+After build completes, the image is built locally in docker.
+Then it needs to be pushed to a remote registry.

+If `--enable-tests` is set, the build command will also build the testing binary, add it to the docker image, and generate a `deploy/test-pod.yaml` file that allows a user to run the tests as a pod on a cluster.

 ### Example: